 An acrid stench of burnt plastic tainted the air.
 ‘You mean was burning.
 There’s no smoke.
 I guess that’s what the fire brigade was for.’

 The nearest door was locked.
-A small box mounted on the wall resembled the machine the cashier at a supermarket used to swipe his credit card.
+A small box mounted on the wall resembled a machine the cashier at a supermarket used to swipe Tom’s credit card.
 A nameplate said Professor G. Randall.
 A similar set-up on the next door with another box but a different name.
 This was also locked.
 ‘What’s inside?’

 ‘Laboratories,’ George answered from the rear.
 ‘We want the last one.’
 Figured.
 It was at the far end of the building; where the smell was strongest.